Ericson2314/illumos-gate/usr/src/cmd/make/README_pkg.txt

-`somake` is a portable version of illumos make. illumos make is derived from Sun's dmake (distributed make) which in turn is compatible with the bonus features of Sun make.
+`make` is a portable version of illumos make. illumos make is derived from Sun's dmake (distributed make) which in turn is compatible with the bonus features of Sun make.
 Notable Sun make features are: